akuklev/HOCC/modalities.md

    εᵀ(prf) : T
 ```

 Otherwise, the extraction will be non-determinstic.
-However, we can introduce non-deterministic modalities ♢⁺, ♢⁻ and ♢, meaning “one or more possible outcome”, ”one or less outcomes” and “any number of possible outcomes”.
+However, we can introduce modalities of spectra ♢⁺, ♢⁻ and ♢, meaning “one or more possible outcome”, ”one or less outcomes” and “any number of possible outcomes”.
 With this modalities we have:
 ```
  prf : ¬(nT :⁺¬T)      prf : ¬(nT :⁻¬T)        prf : ¬¬T ——————————————————    ——————————————————    ——————————————